gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 clergy of that place, who entertained him to the best of their ability; and for a time laying aside his princely dignity, he spent the winter there in privacy.

-## Chapter III: The coming over of Robert Fitz-Stephen, and the taking of Wexford.
+## Chapter III: The coming over of Robert Fitz-Stephen, and the taking of Wexford

 In the meantime, Robert Fitz-stephen, mindful of his engagement and true to his plighted faith, had mustered thirty men-at-arms,[^20]